-After more than ten years at Kiln Farm, the unit was no longer able to meet the growing interest.
-With the support of Peter Wilson, in 2004, a £2.6-million-pound New Centre appeal was launched to enable moving to purpose-built premises in Walnut Tree.
-This exciting space now enables us to operate in a very creative way.
+In 1992, MK SNAP began in a modest unit in Kiln Farm with just 9 learners and families, offering work training to vulnerable adults from age 16 years +.
+After more than ten years at Kiln Farm, the unit was no longer able to meet the new demands placed upon it.
+With the support of Peter Wilson, in 2004, a £2.6-million-pound New Centre appeal was made to facilitate moving to purpose-built premises in Walnut Tree.
+Our exciting space enables us to operate in a very different way.

+MK SNAP works with local companies, providing a quality service which our learners really enjoy.
 Although MK SNAP remains a charity at the heart of the MK Community, we are now delighted to receive learners from the bordering counties of Bucks, Beds and Northants.
-Today we have a growing number of learners with a wider variety of disabilities.
+Nowadays we have a growing number of learners with a wider variety of disabilities.